Non-planar extensions of subdivisions of planar graphs

-\proof The lemma is vacuously true for graphs on at most two vertices.
-Let $G$ be a graph on at least three vertices, let $C$ be a cycle in $G$, and assume that the lemma holds for graphs on fewer than $|V(G)|$ vertices.
-We may assume that $G$ is 3-connected, for otherwise the lemma follows by induction.
+Thus we may assume that $G$ is 3-connected.
 By [\cite{KelSpecialK4}, Theorem~3.2] either the lemma holds, or there exists a separation $(A,B)$ of $G$ of order at most three such that $V(C)\subseteq A$ and $|B-A|\ge 2$.
 By moving components of $G\backslash (A\cap B)$ from $A$ to $B$ we may assume that every component of $G\backslash B$ includes at least one vertex of $C$.
 We may assume that $G[B]$ can be drawn in a disk with $A\cap B$ drawn on the boundary of the disk, for otherwise the lemma holds.
 Let $G'$ be obtained from $G[A]$ by adding an edge joining every pair of nonadjacent vertices in $A\cap B$.
 Then $G'$ satisfies one of (i)--(iii) by the minimality of $G$.
 However, since $G[B]$ can be drawn in a disk as specified above, it follows that $G$ satisfies the same conclusion.

 If $G$ is a subdivision of a $3$-connected planar graph, then it has a unique planar embedding by Whitney's theorem [\cite{WhiCongr}], and the cycles that bound faces can be characterized combinatorially.
 A cycle $C$ in a graph $G$ is called \dfn{peripheral} if it is an induced subgraph of $G$, and $G\backslash V(C)$ is connected.
 The following three results are well-known [\cite{TutHowto}, \cite{WhiCongr}].